dart-lang/language/resources/type-system/inference.md

 class, enum, mixin, or extension type, or the "on" type of the immediately enclosing extension.
-The runtime behavior of `this` is to evaluate to the target of the current instance member invocation, which is guaranteed to be an instance of this type.
+The runtime behavior of `this` is to evaluate to the target of the current instance member invocation, which is guaranteed to be an instance satisfying this type.
 So soundness is satisfied._

 ### Logical boolean expressions